 Debt management plans

 A debt management plan is set up through a debt management company and involves making one payment that is then split between your creditors.
 Be careful when choosing a debt management company.
 Most companies that advertise on the internet and in newspapers tend to charge quite high fees.
-Call us for further information about debt management plans.
+For further information about debt management plans, contact us.

 The disadvantage with an informal arrangement is that it is not legally binding so some creditors may not freeze interest and charges or could ignore it in the future, requesting full payments and possibly re-instate interest.
 Other possible future options could include the following: